 Commentary: Looks like regime change hasn’t altered the Malaysian psyche

-After two traumatising by-election defeats, some soul searching and courage is needed to fix deep-seated issues that threaten to unseat the Pakatan Harapan government.
+After two traumatising by-election defeats, some soul searching and courage will be needed to fix deep-seated issues that threaten to unseat the Pakatan Harapan government.

 TAZMANIA: The results of the Semenyih byelection on Saturday was a shock for Pakatan Harapan (PH).